To request an appointment:

 There are occasions when patients need to be assessed by a clinician in a way that involves an intimate examination, such as breast, rectal or genital examinations.

 We will typically offer a trained chaperone for such examinations, to support the patient and help put them at ease as best as possible.
 If you would like a chaperone to be present during your examination, please do not hesitate to ask.
+We try our best to provide a chaperone whenever this is needed.
+Occasionally this might not be possible to provide immediately, and you might have to return for the examination to be carried out at a different time.

 Signs of a heart attack